HaydenLeDev/hayden-react-rhnet-library/README.md

 ####  setIsOpen= function pour mettre a jour isOpen
 Sends the state function to update the "isOpen" variable.
 ####  autoClose
 Request a boolean.
 This option closes the modal after 5 seconds.
 True: activates the timer.
-False: disables the timer. /!\ "autoClose" only works if the component is "isNotification"
+False: disables the timer.
 ####  isNotification
 Request a boolean.
 The component is then displayed as a notification on the right side of the screen.
 True: The component is a notification.
 False: The component displays normally.
 ####  typeNotification: {"validate"} || {"alert"} || {"error"}